skx/e-comments/README.md

      $ DB=/tmp/comments.db STORAGE=sqlite ./server/comments.rb

+As a shortcut you may prefer:

+     $ ./server/comments.rb --redis | --sqlite=/tmp/foo.db

 **NOTE** The server will bind to `127.0.0.1:9393` by default, so you will need to place a suitable proxy in front of it if you wish it to be available.